Number of References

 *The reaction to aspartame intake was somewhat confusing in this study.
 While some subjects experienced a decrease in blood sugar levels, others experienced an increase and some had no reaction at all.
 It’s possible that the perceived level of sweetness causes individual reactions.

 My conclusions: in most cases aspartame will not have a noticeable effect on blood sugar.
-However, depending on the perceived sweetness of the food or drink consumed, there may be an individual reaction in any direction.
+However, depending on the perceived sweetness of the food or drink consumed, there may be a rare individual reaction in any direction.

 5) Does aspartame promote obesity?